MeetPatel-hash/Integrate-Mailjet-Api-With-PHP-Code/README.md

 different environment, you should include the 'vendor' directory or run `composer install` on the target system to ensure all required dependencies, including the Mailjet library, are installed properly.

 # Note:
+- Extrect vendor.zip folder and replace with vendor.zip to vendor folder.
 - You download this code after that you goto cmd and locate this file.
 After that test_mail.php add mailjet api key and password also add sender and reciver mail.Use this command for sending mail php test_mail.php .
 It will be sending mail from sender to reciver mail id.
 - Feel free to explore, use, and contribute to this open-source User Management System.
 - We welcome your feedback and contributions to enhance its functionalities and usability.